mgbckr/docker-cloud-stack/README.md

 * Finally I really wanted the cluster to start and stop automatically with `docker stack deploy` and `docker stack rm`.
 However, shutting down automatically in a safe way is not possible since the first thing Docker does when `docker stack rm` is issued seems to be detaching the network.
 Thus a organized shutdown across several nodes is not possible.
 Consequently, in order to not imply that the cluster will automatically shut down, I opted for a manual startup as well.

 ### Docker's replication
 At first I wanted to use Docker's replication to manage worker nodes dynamically.
-Turns out this does not work because the hostnames will not be fixed which is required for the run services.
+Turns out this does not work because the hostnames will not be fixed which is required for the services I run.

 ### Docker's virtual IP system
 This drove me crazy!
-So it seems that when using virtual IPs, the host that is contacted always thinks it is contacted by the gateway responsible for handling those IPs (mostly the IP ending in .2).
+So it seems that when using virtual IPs (VIPs), the host that is contacted always thinks it is contacted by the gateway responsible for handling those VIPs (mostly the IP ending in .2) instead of the actual host.
 That's why my nodes use `dnsrr`.
-I figure that this HAS to be a bug_
+I figure that this HAS to be a bug.

 ## Related projects
 Among others, I got inspired by these projects: